Skip to content

 Returns a tuple of acceptable responders to propose to.

-is_matched property writable
+is_matched property

 is_matched: bool